-GAMSAT is a test that was originally developed for Medical School applicants in Australia, where Medicine was a graduate entry course.
+GAMSAT was originally developed as a test for Medical School applicants in Australia, where Medicine was a Graduate Entry course.
 It has since been adopted by a number of Graduate Entry Medicine courses in the UK.

-The exam evaluates the abilities and skills you’ve gained through prior experience and learning.
+The test evaluates the abilities and skills that you’ve gained through prior experience and learning.
 It covers basic science, as well as the general skills of problem-solving, critical thinking and writing.

-The UK Medical Schools that use GAMSAT for their Graduate Entry courses are:
+The UK Medical Schools which require GAMSAT for their Graduate Entry courses are: